Said Ahmad Basher

-Because of his sincerity in serving well Filipino Muslims, his chairmanship in IMAM - Integrated Movement Access on Moonsighting, an organization that discusses the moon sighting issues among Muslims in the country during the months of Ramadan and Dhu al-Hijjah for the respective rituals and Islamic traditions; inspired him to apply membership in a reputed international moonsighting group the Moonsighting Committee Worldwide - MCW.
+Bashar was chairman of Integrated Movement Access on Moonsighting (IMAM), an organization that discusses moon sightings for the purpose of completing Muslim rituals during the months of Ramadan and Dhu al-Hijjah.
+He was a member of reputed international moonsighting group Moonsighting Committee Worldwide (MCW).

 Said is known to be grateful and different even dissimilar in faith.
 His active participation in various groups nationwide made him recognized in many organizations.
 He was quoted saying that the "ulama conference would resolve the problem of disunity among the ranks of the ulama" during the recent first National Ulama Consultative Conference; which was held in Cebu organized by the National Commission on Muslim Filipinos.
 He was also one of the 32 of the country's top Islamic clerics (ulama) who support the administration of President Benigno S. Aquino III's peace processes with Muslim rebel organizations.

 Personal life and education

 In 1951, Said was born in Makkah, to Ahmad Bashir and Zinab of the Maranao ethnic group.
 He was the second child and son among five children of Ahmad with his first wife.
 Because of his passion for the Islamic way of life, like his father, Said decided to pursue a bachelor's degree in Islamic Propagation at Al-Azhar University in Cairo, Egypt, from which he graduated in 1994.